Legal aid for pro bono clinics

 Identifying pro bono clients who are eligible for legal aid will free up more of your time to provide pro bono services.

-The Pro Bono Recognition List of England and Wales, under the patronage of the lady chief justice, is now live.
+The Pro Bono Recognition List of England and Wales, under the patronage of the lady chief justice, recognises solicitors and barristers who have given 25 hours of legal pro bono assistance in the last year.